 Deanna M. Neff, MPH

 Good prenatal care will help you have a healthy pregnancy and make informed decisions.
-Care includes tests and visits with your doctor.
+Care includes visits with your doctor and tests.
 There are many types of prenatal tests for the mother and fetus.
 Different tests are used at different times in your pregnancy.
 Some tests are done routinely.
 Other tests are done only when there is an important reason to do so.

 Some prenatal tests are screening tests, while others are to help make a diagnosis.
 A screening test gives information about the possibility that a problem exists.
-For example, an alpha-fetoprotein (AFP) screening test can show that there is a 1% risk of
+For example, an alpha-fetoprotein (AFP) screening test can show whether there is a risk of

 spina bifida.
 A diagnostic test can tell that a specific problem is present.

 In a blood test, blood is drawn from your arm using a syringe.
 It is sent to a lab for evaluation.
 Blood tests check for:

 There are 4 major blood types: A, B, AB, and O. Each of these blood types is also classified by the types of antigens present.
 Antigens are proteins on the surface of blood cells, one of which is called the Rh factor.
 If you carry this protein, you are Rh positive.
 If you do not carry this protein, you are Rh negative.
 About 85% of people are Rh positive.

 When the mother is Rh negative and the father is Rh positive, the fetus has at least a 50% chance of being Rh positive.
 Potential